-Brussels has a high-speed railway connection with its neighbouring countries.
+Brussels has a high-speed railway connection with its neighboring countries.
 These are the Netherlands, the United Kingdom, France, and Germany.

 The train operator Thalys connects Brussels with Amsterdam and Paris.
 Eurostar connects Brussels with London and Paris.
 Furthermore, ICE International is for connections with Germany.
 And NS International serves the route between Brussels and Amsterdam.

 As you can see, many international train journeys go through Brussels.
-This means you can also spend one day in Brussels when you are travelling between these cities!
+This means you can also spend one day in Brussels when you are traveling between these cities!